 If your children do not attend, you and they risk having to go to court to explain your actions

 Children who work during school hours are being exploited.
 Both you and their employer could be prosecuted and fined heavily if this happens.
-A leaflet about the by-laws is available from the ACE team.

 You can help raise your child’s achievement by...